 ACDI's internship program is designed to expose interns to a wide range of experts, topics and tasks within climate change and development research to help them prepare for the next stages in their careers.
 Interns are expected to make meaningful contributions to ACDI’s ongoing operations and research, in line with their interests, disciplinary background and experience.

-ACDI has developed a collaborative training program to support the personal development of interns wishing to pursue a career in climate change and/or development.
-The internships are especially beneficial for graduates who are considering a career in research – whether you are considering further study, or are interested in areas of work related to research such as project management, fundraising or communications.
-Enjoy this short video our 2016 interns made about their time at the ACDI.
+The internships are especially beneficial for graduates who are considering a career in research, including those considering further study, or those interested in areas of work related to research such as project management, fundraising or communications.

-Applications for 2017 are now closed, however, South African Honours and Masters students in their final year who are interested in interning at the ACDI in 2018 are encouraged to apply to the DST-NRF internship program when it opens in November 2017.
-Sign up for our newsletter for updates.
+Each year UCT hosts DST-NRF interns across several departments.
+South African undergraduates in their final year, and Honours students and Masters students in their final year who are interested in interning at the ACDI or in other UCT departments are encouraged to apply to the DST-NRF internship program when it opens around November each year.

-- Read through ACDI’s early-career blog series on finding meaningful work in the environment and development sectors here.
+Read through ACDI’s early-career blog series on finding meaningful work in the environment and development sectors: